OsaPL/Versus-Brawl/README.md

 5. **The game sometimes crashes on a new round**

-Unfortunately, it looks like spawning in new cameras for players in `SetPlayer(true)` is sometimes unstable.
+Unfortunately, it looks like spawning in new characters and then setting `SetPlayer(true)` is sometimes unstable.
 Can't do much about it rn.
+(I have a possible fix in the works, just needs a lot of testing)

 # Gamemodes: